 I think Ms. Noonan’s sense of things being “off-kilter,” is her own gut understanding that the painless coup is near, and perhaps she is not quite sure what might be done to prevent it.

 Well, one way to prevent the coup is to be utterly fearless and authentic

 Well, one way to prevent the coup is to be utterly fearless and authenticin pronouncing the things we believe.
 Pope John Paul II (and Pope Benedict XVI) made enormous headway against the Painless Coup, which had gone so far as to turn our beautiful churches into bare concrete monstrosities (ready-made for quick-conversion into temples to secular reason) and he managed to reclaim the liturgy and renew appreciation for the Eucharist by repeating the truth over and over, with the reminder, “do not be afraid!”

 Thus so, we must repeat, over and over, that while illusions may well be all around us, some amorphous notions, like honor and freedom and truth, are still real.
 They are not just real, they are Eternal.

-We must repeat again and again that America’s honor is no illusion.
+We must repeat again and again that imperfect as America may be

-We must repeat again and again that America’s honor is no illusion.Imperfect as it may be this is still the land to which – in large or small ways – every free nation owes its current liberty.
-This is the nation that has routinely sent its idealistic young men off to foreign lands -to die there- not for empire, not for real-estate, but for the protection and advancement of that unseen thing that is freedom, the strengthener of the human spirit, the burnisher of human potential.
+We must repeat again and again that imperfect as America may bethis is still the land to which — in large or small ways — every free nation owes its current liberty.
+This is the nation that has routinely sent its idealistic young men off to foreign lands — to die there — not for empire, not for real-estate, but for the protection and advancement of that unseen thing that is freedom, the strengthener of the human spirit, the burnisher of human potential.
 First Children and their motley co-horts aside, this is still the nation to which millions of creative or industrious people wish to come, it is the nation to which the oppressed call out for rescue and relief.

 We must repeat, over and over, that the American Presidency